jerryli99/operating_system/study_notes/qemu_riscv64_notes.md

     This adds a VirtIO block device to the system.
 It connects the drive (identified by x0) to the virtio-mmio-bus.0.
 VirtIO is a virtualized device standard that allows for efficient communication between the guest operating system and the host.

+**Boot Entry Point:** xv6's kernel has a predefined entry point where execution starts.
+When QEMU loads the kernel, it jumps directly to this entry point, effectively treating it as the first instruction to execute.

+**Kernel Initialization:** Once execution begins, the xv6 kernel has its own initialization routines.
+It sets up the necessary environment, including memory management, CPU state, and device initialization, allowing the OS to run.

+**No BIOS Calls:** Without a BIOS, xv6 does not rely on any firmware-provided services (like interrupts or device initialization).
+Instead, it implements its own methods to interact with hardware.